KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 y = (x / 2) + 1
 ```

-* Commas `,` and colons `:` should have no spaces before, but one space after
+* Commas `,` and colons `:` should have no spaces before, but one space after the character.

+With text:

-1. `Style guides: annoying, but useful`
+1. `Style guides: annoying, but useful` ✔️

-2. `Style guides : annoying , but useful`
+2. `Style guides : annoying , but useful`❌

-3. `Style guides :annoying ,but useful`
+3. `Style guides :annoying ,but useful`❌

+In Python:
-1.
+1.  ✔️
 ```python
 def myfun(x, y):
     print(y, x)
 ```

-2.
+2. ❌
 ```python
 def myfun(x , y) :
     print(y , x)
 ```

-3.
+3. ❌
 ```python
 def myfun(x ,y) :
     print (y ,x)
 ```

-Other operators should have a space on either side (unless at the end of a line)
+Other operators should have a space on either side (unless at the end of a line).

-This snippet has pep8 compliant whitespace
+This snippet has pep8 compliant whitespace.

 [Code snippet 13](../../code_snippets/wrc_whitespace.py)
 ```python